ISSN 2311-3219 - An International Triannual Journal

 Relevant Permissions, and Copyright and Access Policy

 The author(s) must obtain permissions for and acknowledge the source of excerpts from other copyright works.
-All necessary approvals/consents from all authors, institutional ethical and regulatory bodies should be obtained.
+All necessary approvals/consents from all authors, and institutional ethical and regulatory bodies should be obtained.

 Science Letters provides online access to published articles free of charge and these articles are published under the Creative Commons Attribution-Noncommercial 4.0 Internationals (CC BY-NC-4.0), which means that the authors have open access as including not only basic elements such as the right to read, download and print, but also the right to copy, redistribute, transform, search, link, crawl, mine, or use them for any other lawful non-commercial purpose.

 1. Original Research Articles

 Regular research articles should be as concise as possible (there is no limit of article pages).
 The submitted articles should be divided into the following sections: